-BURNER INJECTOR HOLDER
+BURNER INJECTOR HOLDER AIR INLET HOLE

 The primary air inlet holes allow the proper amount of air to mix with the gas.
 This provides a clean burning flame.
 Keep these holes clear of dust, dirt, lint and pet hair.
 Clean these air inlet holes prior to each heating season.
 Blocked air holes will create soot.
-We recommend that you clean the unit every three months during operation and have heater inspected yearly by a qualified service person.
+We recommend that you clean the unit every 3 months during operation and have heater inspected yearly by a qualified service person.

 We also recommend that you keep the burner tube clean and free of dust and dirt.
 We recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-You can use a vacuum cleaner in the blow position.
 If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.

-Before cleaning, shut off the unit, including the pilot.
-Allow the unit to cool for at least thirty minutes.
-You will need to remove the front log to access the front burner.
+Before cleaning, shut off unit, including pilot.
+Allow unit to cool for at least 30 minutes.
+You will need to remove the front log to access front burner